 \subsection{The nature of orthogonality}

-In line with the ideology \hyperlink{1}{$\red1^{\Circ}$}--\hyperlink{6}{$\red6^{\Circ}$}, let us switch over a $\bbC^{\sss N}$"=number equivalent of the space~$\bbH$.
+In line with ideology \hyperlink{1}{$\red1^{\Circ}$}--\hyperlink{6}{$\red6^{\Circ}$}, let us switch over a $\bbC^{\sss N}$"=number equivalent of the space~$\bbH$.
 That is, in accord with \eqref{=}, we identify all its vectors with their number $\scr A$"=representatives:

-Because of isomorphism between $\bbH$ and $\bbC^{\sss N}$ \cite{fried}, the algebraic operations on the space $\bbH_{\sss\scr A}$ will be denoted by the same symbols $\{\+, \bo\cdot\}$ :
+Because of isomorphism between $\bbH$ and $\bbC^{\sss N}$ \cite{fried}, the algebraic operations on the space $\bbH_{\sss\scr A}$ will be denoted by the same symbols $\{\+, \bcdot\}$ :

-The statistical length function $\cal N$, as a function of an $\scr A$"=representation of vector \eqref{SL}, turns into a function $\cal N_{\!\!\!\sss\scr A}$ that is fully defined on all the $\bbH_{\sss\scr A}$"=vectors by formula
+The statistical"=length function $\cal N$, as a function of an $\scr A$"=representation of vector \eqref{SL}, turns into a function $\cal N_{\!\!\!\sss\scr A}$ that is fully defined on all the $\bbH_{\sss\scr A}$"=vectors by formula

 now, without reference to the concept of a basis.
 But since the $\cal N$ was being derived as an $\scr A$"=invariant construct""---this is one of its axioms \cite{br2}---the change of bases\footnote{The `change of bases and representations', as a mathematical action, is involved not just for a formalization, but is a fundamental point for the emergence of \qt\ itself \cite[sect.~5.4]{br1}.} should be carried over to the space $\bbH_{\sss\scr A}$.
 This amounts to a transition to the same but one more space~$\bbH_{\sss\scr B}$.
-In other terms, invariance speaks about a consistent universality of the square formula
+To put it differently, invariance speaks about a consistent universality of the squares formula

 \ie, about the equality $\cal N_{\!\!\!\sss\scr A}\big[(\frak a_1,\frak a_2,\ldots)\big]= \cal N_{\!\!\!\sss\scr B}\big[(\frak b_1,\frak b_2,\ldots)\big]$, when $(\frak a_1,\frak a_2,\ldots)\in\bbH_{\sss\scr A}$ and $(\frak b_1,\frak b_2,\ldots)\in\bbH_{\sss\scr B}$ do represent the one vector $\ketPsi\in\bbH$.
 Then one may forget the statistical treatment to the $\scr A$"=expansions \eqref{=} and regard the $\cal N$ as an abstract and well"=defined function on all the spaces~$\bbH_{\sss\scr A}$.